Function: modularization

 8.}

 Line 7 of the code above shows the invocation of the “sum()” function with the passing of the parameters.
-Values 5 and 8 are passed, respectively, to the variables “a” and “b” (line 1 of the code above).
+Values 5 and 8 are passed, respectively, to the variables “a” e “b” (line 1 of the code above).
 After that, the values are added (line 2 of the code above), resulting in the value 13.
 Then, the value 13 is returned (line 3 of the code above).
 Finally, this returned value 13 is assigned to the variable “result” (line 7 of the code above).

 Click on the animation below to see the simulation of the code execution above: